Do I Need a Trust in New York?

 Common Misconceptions About Trusts

 "Only the wealthy need trusts."
-Trusts are useful tools for families across a wide range of wealth levels.
-A modest middle-class family with a single home benefits from a revocable trust for probate avoidance just as much as a high-net-worth family benefits from sophisticated tax planning.
-The trust is a tool that scales to the situation, not a status symbol limited to the rich.
+Trusts scale to the situation.
+A middle-class New York family with one apartment can benefit from a revocable trust for probate avoidance just as a high-net-worth family benefits from estate-tax planning.
+The trust is a tool, not a status symbol.

 "A trust takes away my control."
-A revocable trust during your lifetime leaves you in complete control.
-You serve as the trustee, you manage the assets, you make all decisions, and you can amend or revoke the trust at any time.
-The control issue only arises with irrevocable trusts, and even then the structure can be designed to preserve as much control as the planning purpose allows.
+A revocable living trust leaves you fully in control during your lifetime — you serve as trustee, manage the assets, and can amend or revoke at any time.
+Loss of control is only relevant to irrevocable trusts, and even those can be designed to preserve as much control as the planning purpose allows.

 "Trusts are only useful at death."
-Trusts can provide significant benefits during your lifetime — incapacity planning, asset management for minor or disabled beneficiaries, privacy, and creditor protection in certain structures.
+Trusts provide lifetime benefits too — incapacity planning, management for minor or disabled beneficiaries, privacy, and creditor protection in certain structures.

 Specific Trust Structures and What They Do

-Different trust structures address different needs.
-The most common in our practice include:
+Different structures address different needs.
+The most common in our New York practice include:

-Medicaid Asset Protection Trust.
-An irrevocable trust used to hold the home and other assets outside Medicaid's countable resources.
-Effective after the five-year look-back period has expired.
-Allows the grantor to qualify for institutional Medicaid while preserving assets for the family.
+• Medicaid Asset Protection Trust (MAPT).
+An irrevocable trust holding the home and other assets outside Medicaid's countable resources, effective after the five-year look-back has run.

-Supplemental Needs Trust.
-Holds assets for a disabled beneficiary without disqualifying the beneficiary from SSI, Medicaid, and other means-tested benefits.
-First-party SNTs (holding the beneficiary's own assets) have Medicaid payback requirements; third-party SNTs (funded by someone else) do not.
+• Supplemental Needs Trust (SNT).
+Holds assets for a disabled beneficiary without disqualifying them from SSI and Medicaid.
+First-party SNTs (the beneficiary's own funds) carry a Medicaid payback requirement; third-party SNTs (funded by someone else) do not.

-Spousal Lifetime Access Trust (SLAT).
-A married client makes a gift to a trust for the other spouse's benefit.
-The gift uses the grantor's federal gift exemption while preserving indirect access through the other spouse's lifetime interest.
-Useful for clients facing potential changes in the federal estate tax exemption.
+• Spousal Lifetime Access Trust (SLAT).
+A gift to a trust for a spouse's benefit that uses the grantor's federal gift exemption while preserving indirect access — relevant given the scheduled reduction of the federal exemption after 2025.

-Irrevocable Life Insurance Trust (ILIT).
-Owns life insurance policies on the grantor's life.
-The death benefit passes to the trust outside the grantor's estate, avoiding estate tax on the proceeds.
+• Irrevocable Life Insurance Trust (ILIT).
+Owns life insurance so the death benefit passes outside the grantor's estate, avoiding estate tax on the proceeds.

-Charitable Remainder Trust (CRT).
-Pays income to a non-charitable beneficiary for a term, with the remainder going to charity.
-Provides current income, an income tax deduction, and an estate tax benefit.
+• Charitable Remainder Trust (CRT).
+Pays income to a non-charitable beneficiary for a term, with the remainder to charity — providing income, an income-tax deduction, and an estate-tax benefit.

 When a Trust Is Probably Not Necessary

-For some clients, a will-based plan is sufficient and a trust adds cost without proportional benefit.
-Factors that suggest a will-based plan may be enough:
+For some New Yorkers, a will-based plan is enough and a trust adds cost without proportional benefit.
+A will-based plan may suffice when:

-• The estate is small enough that probate fees and delays are minor.
+• The estate is small enough that probate fees and delay are minor (and may qualify for SCPA 1301 voluntary administration for estates of $50,000 or less in personal property).

-• The primary assets are passing by beneficiary designation (retirement accounts, life insurance) or by survivorship (jointly held accounts).
+• The main assets pass by beneficiary designation (retirement accounts, life insurance) or by survivorship (jointly held accounts).

-• No real estate, or the real estate is held jointly with a spouse who will survive.
+• There is no real estate, or the real estate is held jointly with a surviving spouse.

 • Privacy is not a particular concern.

-For these clients, a simple will package — will, durable power of attorney, health care proxy, HIPAA release — accomplishes the necessary planning without the additional complexity of trusts.
+For these clients, a simple package — will, durable power of attorney, health care proxy, and HIPAA release — accomplishes the necessary planning without the added complexity of a trust.

 How to Evaluate Whether a Trust Is Right for You

 1. Identify your goals.
-What are you trying to accomplish?
 Probate avoidance?
-Tax planning?
-Asset protection?
+Estate-tax planning?
+Medicaid asset protection?
 Special-needs planning?
 Privacy?

-2. List your assets.
-What do you own?
-How is each item titled?
+2. List your assets and how each is titled.
 What would happen to each at your death under current titling and beneficiary designations?

 3. List your family.
-Who are your beneficiaries?
-What special considerations apply to any of them (minors, disabilities, blended family, conflicts)?
+Who are your beneficiaries, and what special considerations apply (minors, disabilities, blended family, conflicts)?

 4. Identify the gaps.
 Where does your current situation fail to achieve your goals?